-On August 30, 2018, our Board of Directors approved a stock repurchase program that authorized the repurchase of up to \$60.0 million worth of shares of our common stock.
-As of October 31, 2021, this share repurchase authorization was exhausted and the program was complete.
 During December 2021, our Board of Directors approved a new stock repurchase program that authorized the repurchase of up to \$75.0 million worth of shares of our common stock.
 Repurchases under the new program will be made in open market transactions or privately negotiated transactions, subject to market conditions, applicable legal requirements and other relevant factors.
-During the three months ended October 31, 2023, we did not purchase any shares under this program and as of October 31, 2023 we had a maximum of \$62.8 million available to purchase shares under this program.
-During the years ended October 31, 2023, 2022 and 2021, we purchased 275,000, 291,000 and 478,311 shares, respectively, at a cost of \$5.6 million, \$6.6 million and \$11.2 million, respectively, under these programs.
+During the year ended October 31, 2024, we did not purchase any shares under this program and as of October 31, 2024 we had a maximum of \$62.8 million available to purchase shares under this program.
+During the years ended October 31, 2023 and 2022, we purchased 275,000 and 291,000 shares, respectively, at a cost of \$5.6 million and \$6.6 million, respectively, under these programs.
 The new program does not have an expiration date or a limit on the number of shares that may be purchased.